-In practice, he is often the one who represents the professional point of view and acts as the contact person for the development team.
-Among other things, he formulates requirements for the desired solution and assesses development progress on the basis of functionality, usability and quality.
+In practice, he is often the one who represents the technical viewpoint and acts as the contact person for the developers.
+Among other things, he formulates requirements for the desired solution and assesses development progress based on functionality, usability and quality.

 The tasks of the Product Owner

 According to the current Scrum Guide 2020 the Product Owner has the following four tasks:

 - Developing and explicitly communicating the Product Goal;

 - Creating and clearly communicating Product Backlog items;

 - Ordering Product Backlog items; and,